jrothlander/LedgerLine/README.md

 6. Set your income and budgets on **Budgets & Categories**, then explore the **Dashboard** and **This Month** tabs.

 The full walkthrough is in [docs/USER_GUIDE.md](docs/USER_GUIDE.md).

-### Hosting it for others

-Because Ledgerline is a static file, you can serve it with GitHub Pages: enable Pages on this repository and anyone can use the app at your Pages URL without downloading anything.
-Each visitor's data stays in *their* browser — the page is served, but nothing is ever sent back.

 ## Privacy model